 25. Nicaragua, $35/day

 Nicaragua is one of the cheapest Central American destinations to travel in, although it’s not likely to stay that way for much longer.
-The country is nicknamed as the next Costa Rica, and we all know what that means.
-For now, the country remains affordable, fun, and interesting so go before the prices go up and before mass tourism hits.
+The country is nicknamed “the next Costa Rica,” and we all know what that means.
+For now, it remains affordable, fun, and interesting, so go before the prices go up and mass tourism hits.

 - SIM card with data: $12 for 1GB with a 30-day validity